davs3275/sbs/med/collier.md

 wise one.

 ---
-4.38 To understand th« true quality of people, you must look into their minds, and examine their pursuits and aversions.
+4.38 To understand the true quality of people, you must look into their minds, and examine their pursuits and aversions.